kwaldenphd/web-scraping-python/README.md

 soup.find_all(class_ = 'wikitable sortable')
 ```

-Again, we know the line of HTML `<table class="wikitable sortable" style="margin-top:0; text-align:center; font-size:90%;">` marks the start of the medal count table.
+76. Again, we know the line of HTML `<table class="wikitable sortable" style="margin-top:0; text-align:center; font-size:90%;">` marks the start of the medal count table.

-But we don't know how many instances of the `<table>` tag or `wikitable sortable` class appear in this web page.
+77. But we don't know how many instances of the `<table>` tag or `wikitable sortable` class appear in this web page.

-Some more work with `Command-F`/`Control-F` shows us there are 30 instances of the `<table>` tag and 9 instances of the `wikitable sortable` class in this page.
+78. Some more work with `Command-F`/`Control-F` shows us there are 30 instances of the `<table>` tag and 9 instances of the `wikitable sortable` class in this page.

-So let's use `.find_all()` with the `wikitable sortable` class and then figure out which of those 9 instances is the table we want to work with.
+79. So let's use `.find_all()` with the `wikitable sortable` class and then figure out which of those 9 instances is the table we want to work with.

 ```Python
 # isolate all HTML with wikitable sortable class
 tables = soup.find_all(class_ = 'wikitable sortable')
 ```

-Then, we can use index operators to go through the items in `tables` to see which one has the HTML we want to work with.
+80. Then, we can use index operators to go through the items in `tables` to see which one has the HTML we want to work with.

 ```Python
 # show first table in tables
 tables[0]
 ```

-First table in the list is the medal count, so we can assign that to a variable.
+81. The first table in the list is the medal count, so we can assign that to a variable.

 ```Python
 # isolate first table in tables
 medal_table = tables[0]
 ```

-Now that we have just the HTML for the table we want to work with, we want to create a list-like object for each row in the table.
+82. Now that we have just the HTML for the table we want to work with, we want to create a list-like object for each row in the table.

-So, we can use `.find()` or `.find_all()` again to create a list-like object with all elements that match a particular class or tag.
+83. So, we can use `.find()` or `.find_all()` again to create a list-like object with all elements that match a particular class or tag.

-In this case, we want the HTML for each row in the table to be a value or element in the list, so we're going to be looking for the table row `<tr>` tag.
+84. In this case, we want the HTML for each row in the table to be a value or element in the list, so we're going to be looking for the table row `<tr>` tag.

-And since this table has multiple rows, we're going to use `.find_all("tr")` to find all instances of the `<tr>` tag and map those onto a list-like structure.
+85. And since this table has multiple rows, we're going to use `.find_all("tr")` to find all instances of the `<tr>` tag and map those onto a list-like structure.

 ```Python
 # get all table rows from medal_table